 - Members of the team will communicate frequently throughout both the design and construction phases of the project.
-Provide opportunities for communication through coordinated meetings and workshops, document sharing, and/or collaborative software. - Consider and ensure how project goals will be maintained should the project transition from one responsible party to another. - Collaboration is an iterative process rather than a checklist, with team members brainstorming, testing, and refining their design ideas against the performance targets. - If possible when making design decisions, solicit feedback and inform all members of the design and construction team and consider future operation and maintenance (O&M) requirements.
+Provide opportunities for communication through coordinated meetings and workshops, document sharing, and/or collaborative software. - Consider and ensure how project goals will be maintained should the project transition from one responsible party to another. - Collaboration is an iterative process rather than a checklist, with team members brainstorming, testing, and refining their design ideas against the performance targets. - If possible, when making design decisions, solicit feedback and inform all members of the design and construction team and consider future operation and maintenance (O&M) requirements.

-- Copy of Enacted DD1391 Form.
-In lieu of an Enacted DD1391 the following documentation may be substituted: Basis of Design or Scope of Work (accepted for renovation / comprehensive replacement and SRM projects only) to serve as the OPR or other "Owner" Requirements Document - Narrative description of project team's process for distributing and incorporating the results from the DD Form 1391 and process for ensuring owner and project goals will be met throughout the lifetime of the project, including necessary transition from design to construction to project completion. - If the Owner requires goals that are more specific or beyond what is required in UFC 1-200-02, provide a narrative document including the goals and how the team addressed each goal.
+- Copy of Enacted DD1391 Form or applicable alternative documentation - Narrative description of project team's process for distributing and incorporating the results from the DD Form 1391 and process for ensuring owner and project goals will be met throughout the lifetime of the project, including necessary transition from design to construction to project completion. - If the Owner requires goals that are more specific or beyond what is required in UFC 1-200-02, provide a narrative document including the goals and how the team addressed each goal.

-Projects jointly pursuing LEED certification (not applicable permitted for Air Force or Navy or Air Force-owned buildings per department policy):
+Projects jointly pursuing LEED certification (not applicable permitted for Air Force or Navy or Air Forceowned buildings per department policy):

-- Demonstrate compliance with LEED BD+C v4 IPc Integrative Process - Copy of Enacted DD1391 Form.
-In lieu of an Enacted DD1391 the following documentation may be substituted: Basis of Design or Scope of Work (accepted for renovation / comprehensive replacement and SRM projects only) to serve as the OPR or other "Owner" Requirements Document - Narrative description of project team's process for distributing and incorporating the results from the DD1391 (or approved alternative documentation) and process for ensuring owner and project goals will be met throughout the lifetime of the project, including necessary transition from design to construction to project completion - If the Owner requires goals that are more specific or beyond what is required in UFC 1-200-02 or LEED credit requirements, generate a narrative document including the goals and how the team addressed each goal
+- Demonstrate compliance with LEED BD+C v4 IPc Integrative Process - Copy of Enacted DD1391 Form - Narrative description of project team's process for distributing and incorporating the results from the DD1391 and process for ensuring owner and project goals will be met throughout the lifetime of the project, including necessary transition from design to construction to project completion - If the Owner requires goals that are more specific or beyond what is required in UFC 1-200-02 or LEED credit requirements, generate a narrative document including the goals and how the team addressed each goal

-- Not applicable for details and documentation requirements refer to section 2-1.3 Applicability and Compliance of this document. - ➤ Shared Site Approach: Eligible to be documented at a shared site level, if all projects are planned at the same time.
+- Not applicable for details and documentation requirements refer to section 2-1.3 Applicability and Compliance of this document. - Shared Site Approach: Eligible to be documented at a shared site level, if all projects are planned at the same time.
 For details and documentation requirements refer to section 2-1.7 Shared Site Approach Requirements of this document.